 I am an attorney.
 How can I schedule TVB hearings for my clients?

-If you are an attorney, admitted to the Bar in New York State, who wants to process ‘Not Guilty’ pleas and schedule hearings online for motorists who are your clients, submit TVB Ticket Management for Attorneys - Application for Web Access (AA-15) to the DMV.
+If you are an attorney admitted to the Bar in New York State who wants to process ‘Not Guilty’ pleas and schedule hearings online for motorists who are your clients, please submit a TVB Ticket Management for Attorneys - Application for Web Access (AA-15) to the DMV.

 You cannot plead ‘Guilty’ online if the conviction will result in the suspension or revocation of your driving privilege.
 You must appear at a TVB office.